2020 Baseball Hall of Fame balloting: Buck O'Neil Lifetime Achievement Award

 Another Hall of Fame honor, the Buck O'Neil Lifetime Achievement Award, will be presented at the 2020 Awards Presentation.
 The award was created in 2008 in honor of Buck O'Neil, a Negro leagues star who went on to become one of baseball's leading ambassadors until his death in 2006.
 The first award was presented posthumously to O'Neil at the 2008 induction ceremony, and has since been presented three additional times, most recently to Rachel Robinson in 2017.
 According to the Hall,The Buck O'Neil Lifetime Achievement Award is presented by the Hall of Fame's Board of Directors not more than once every three years to honor an individual whose extraordinary efforts enhanced baseball's positive impact on society, broadened the game's appeal, and whose character, integrity and dignity are comparable to the qualities exhibited by O'Neil.

 On March 5, 2020, the Hall announced David Montgomery as the 2020 recipient.
 Before his death in 2019, Montgomery had worked in the Philadelphia Phillies organization for over 40 years, starting in the sales office staff and eventually becoming CEO and part-owner.
 After his retirement from full-time executive work in 2015, he served as the franchise's largely ceremonial chairman.
-During his career with the Phillies, he played a major role in the team's community service efforts, both in the Delaware Valley and in the areas of its minor-league teams.
+During his career with the Phillies, he played a major role in the team's community service efforts, both in the Philadelphia metropolitan area and in the areas of its minor-league teams.

 As with the media awards, recipients are not members of the Hall of Fame but are permanently recognized by the Hall.
 In this case, the recipients are listed alongside a life-size statue of O'Neil that stands at the entrance to the museum.
 Written nominations for the award are accepted by mail at any time; the nomination must specifically state how the nominee meets the traits exemplified by O'Neil.